karlospn/building-a-dotnet-news-aggregator-site/site/dotnetramblings/content/contribute.md

 ## Prerequisite

-- A functioning RSS feed that can be accessed via the Internet.
+- A functioning RSS feed or a Youtube Channel that can be accessed via the Internet.

 ## Enrollment Process